DamianEdwards/aspnet5-workshop/Labs/Logging and Diagnostics.md

         public void Configure(IApplicationBuilder app, ILoggerFactory loggerFactory)
         {
             loggerFactory.AddConsole();

+            var startupLogger = loggerFactory.CreateLogger<Startup>();
             ...
         }
     ```

+4. Add a log statement to the end of the `Configure` method:

+    ```C#
+    public void Configure(IApplicationBuilder app, ILoggerFactory loggerFactory)
+    {
+        ...
+        startupLogger.LogInformation("Application startup complete!");
+    }
+    ```

-4. In Visual Studio, change the active command to web by navigating to the play/run button and changing the drop down to the web command.
+5. In Visual Studio, change the active command to web by navigating to the play/run button and changing the drop down to the web command.

     ![image](https://cloud.githubusercontent.com/assets/95136/12222924/633ef134-b7c1-11e5-9146-da36013da8d8.png)

-5. Run the application and open a browser window with `http://localhost:5000/` as the address.
+6. Run the application and open a browser window with `http://localhost:5000/` as the address.
+You should see the default request logging in the framework as well as your custom log message.

+## Filtering log levels

+## Adding other logging providers

+# Diagnostic pages